dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 | tomatoes     | 281.4          | medium 125g tomato | 35 mg    |
 | citrus fruit | 106.5          | medium 140g orange | 15 mg    |

-But this still vastly underestimates how much methanol you get.
-In land plants, the primary component of cells walls is pectin.
+This vastly underestimates how much methanol you get.
+In land plants, the primary component of cells walls is [pectin](https://en.wikipedia.org/wiki/Pectin).
 Once in the body, pectin degrades into methanol.
 Here are some estimates of the *indirect* increase in methanol various fruits and vegetables cause in this way.

 | food            | mg/kg methanol | typical serving     | methanol |
 | --------------- | -------------- | ------------------- | -------- |